Hackintosh: OS X El Capitan (10.11)

 Both Clover and Chameleon were updated to be compatible with El Capitan.
 Unibeast and MacPwn were updated to support El Capitan as well, since El Capitan, Unibeast (and Multibeast) use the Clover bootloader instead of Chimera (a Chameleon-based bootloader).

 macOS Sierra (10.12)

 Clover and Chameleon were updated to be compatible with Sierra.
 UniBeast, Pandora Box and MacPwn were updated to support it and a distribution of Sierra Zone (10.12.3) was released with AMD processor support.

 macOS High Sierra (10.13)

-Clover, MacPwn, OpenCore and UniBeast were updated to support it.
+Clover, MacPwn and UniBeast were updated to support it.
 A distro of High Sierra Zone by Hackintosh Zone (10.13) was released with AMD Processor support including Ryzen CPUs.

 macOS Mojave (10.14)

 Clover was updated to support Mojave with revision 4514.
 UniBeast also received Mojave support for Intel-based machines.
 A distro of Hackintosh Mojave by Hackintosh Zone (10.14) was released.
 Apple has also discontinued support for NVIDIA Web Drivers from the first release of macOS Mojave, to current.